kbrulois/magic/README.md

 		  -e E, --epsilon E	Epsilon parameter for running MAGIC (Default = 1).
 		  -r R, --rescale R	Percentile to rescale data to after running MAGIC (Default = 99).

-#### Instructions for the Matlab version
-1. run_magic.m -- MAGIC imputation function
-2. test_magic.m -- Shows how to run MAGIC.
-Also included is a function for loading 10x format data (load_10x.m)